RobinLmn/cart-pole-rl/README.md

 ## Optimizers

-With an Adam optimizer, the agent reaches an average reward of around 500 after approximately 500 batches.
+On REINFORCE with an Adam optimizer, the agent reaches an average reward of around 500 after approximately 500 batches.
 Using a stochastic gradient descent with momentum requires roughly 10 times more batches to achieve the same performance.
 The first comparison illustrates how momentum accelerates vanilla SGD and how SGD momentum compares with Adam.

 <div align="center">
   <img src="docs/reinforce_sgd_vs_sgd_momentum_comparison_full_data_plot.png" width="400" alt="SGD vs SGD momentum" title="SGD variants"/>